 7. Breaking healthy habits.
 If you overindulge with some extra dessert, don’t let that mean that all bets are off, and the healthy habits you’ve worked at all year go out the window.
 You’ll end up listening to that self-critical voice in your ear for days afterward.
 Nothing like that to ruin a holiday!

 Tomorrow is a fresh start.
 With a little planning, you can begin the day with fresh fruit and other healthy food, eat a healthy snack before going to a party to curb your appetite, and keep your exercise and eating routine pretty close to normal.
+Remember, exercise has been shown to be a powerful remedy for anxiety, which often accompanies depression.

 8. Shorter days, lack of sunlight.
 If you’re becoming more sad and anxious as the days get shorter, and find yourself sleeping during the day and losing interest in activities you enjoy, you could be one of those people who experience a mild form of winter onset seasonal affective disorder (SAD).